The Applicant Pool and Interviewing Overview

-Remember to document any decisions made about applicants when examining resumes/cover letters, supporting documentation, or during interviews.
+Remember to document any decisions made about applicants when examining CVs, supporting documentation, or during interviews.
 All documentation must be turned in to Human Resources after the completion of the search.
 Use only search evaluation tools for written feedback.
-Never write anything directly onto a resume, application, etc. For example, if someone on a search committee circled an activity listed on a resume that is related to the applicant's identity, the circled area could be considered in a documentation review as discrimination.
+Never write anything directly onto a CV, resume, application, etc. For example, if someone on a search committee circled an activity listed on a CV that is related to the applicant's identity, the circled area could be considered in a documentation review as discrimination.
 See Step 6 for information about documenting reasons for non-selection of an applicant.

 Step 6: Narrow the Applicant Pool

 After reviewing applications, those applicants who are not advancing further (ie: to a phone or virtual interview), must be given a reason for non-selection and disposition code in PageUp, which will remove the candidate from the applicant pool.
-You can not begin interviewing until this process is completed and reviewed by the EOC office.
+You can not begin interviewing until this process is completed and reviewed by Equal Opportunity Compliance.

-Reasons of Non-Selection and Disposition Codes for Applicants NOT Advancing to the Next Step
+Reasons of Non-Selection and Disposition Codes for Applicants NOT Advancing Further

 The search chair or search administrator must move applicants in the workflow by entering reasons of non-selection for all applicants not advancing further in the process.
-When moving applicants, you will be required to document reasons of non-selection for applicants not continuing in the process.
-Reasons of non-selection need to be based on the required or desired qualifications listed in the job description, not the "job description summary" or the "essential duties and responsibilities" list.
+When moving applicants, you will be required to document reasons of non-selection for applicants based on required and desired qualifications as listed in the job posting.
 A suggestion is to copy and paste wording directly from the job description required/desired section qualifications into the reasons of non-selection.
 This helps Equal Opportunity Compliance, and an auditor, easily see which qualification(s) the reason of non-selection is referring to.
-The Applicant Flow Log (AFL) Disposition Codes webpage has detailed information on this process and examples of acceptable reasons of non-selection.
+The Applicant Flow Log (AFL) Disposition Codes webpage has detailed information on this process and acceptable reasons of non-selection.